CALL FOR ENTRIES: 2015 CBI NATIONAL STUDENT PRODUCTION AWARDS

 Last year, over 800 entries were submitted, and 96 entries chosen as finalists and winners.
 The awards ceremony was standing room only, and preceded by the convention keynote with John Curley, host of the Curley and Tom Radio Show in Seattle.

 “The awards provide a great opportunity for students to showcase their work in a nationally recognized competition,” said Awards Coordinator Steven Hames.
-“With multiple categories in audio, video and multimedia, there is something for every type of station out there — radio, television, online or a combination.”
+“With multiple categories in audio, video and multimedia, there is something for every type of Radio Station out there — radio, television, online or a combination.”

 Advisers and industry professionals interested in judging contest entries may contact Hames at the phone number or email address above.